 Not necessary for this item

-(2019).Modified force/displacement-based procedure for performance-based seismic design of regular RC frames [Master’s thesis, the American University in Cairo].
+(2019).Modified force/displacement-based procedure for performance-based seismic design of regular RC frames [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 ElKassas, Soha Hassan Nashaat.
 Modified force/displacement-based procedure for performance-based seismic design of regular RC frames.
 2019.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.

 The Mid-America Earthquake Center and the National Science Foundation (Award Number EEC-9701785) are acknowledged for the use of the analysis software ZEUSNL